-This is an example of an operational procedure.
-Galileo used an earlier confirmed model of motion between the end of the inclined plane above Q and P. The model combined free vertical fall and horizontal motion, for which he already knew the theories sufficient for his inclined plane experiment.
+This is an example of an operational definition of velocity and at the same time an example of model application.
+Galileo used an earlier confirmed model of motion between the end of the inclined plane above Q and P. The model combined free vertical fall with uniform horizontal motion, for which he already knew the theories sufficient for computing the velocity needed in his inclined plane experiment.
 The model yields the computation of velocity, as proportional to the distance PQ.

 Operational definitions have been studied by physicists and philosophers of science (Bridgman, 1927; Carnap, 1936).
-Research on automation of scientific discovery includes attempts such as Kulkarni and Simon (1987), Zytkow, Zhu and Zembowicz (1992).
+Research on automation of scientific discovery includes attempts at operational definitions such as Kulkarni and Simon (1987), Zytkow, Zhu and Zembowicz (1992).